 Exploring sex therapy can feel daunting amidst stereotypes and misinformation, yet addressing sexual health is fundamental to overall well-being.
 Let's delve into what sex therapy entails, who it serves, and how to find the right therapist to enhance your sexual well-being.

 Preconceived notions abound around sex therapy, yet sexual health is simply another aspect of overall health and well-being.
 Television series and movies often depict sex therapists or those seeking sex therapy with an air of humor.
-But in reality, 43% of women and 31% of men experience sexual dysfunction and may avoid sex to rid themselves of their feelings of shame or humiliation.
+But in reality, a 2024 meta-analysis found that sexual dysfunction affects approximately 41% of women and 31% of men globally and may avoid sex to rid themselves of their feelings of shame or humiliation.

 Sexual dysfunction is only one aspect of intimacy concerns that sex therapists treat.
 Learning more about sex therapists and their treatment methods will give you a better idea of how this type of therapist can improve your well-being.